-This sentimental and manipulative New York fairytale stars Will Smith and Helen Mirren.
+A sentimental and manipulative New York fairytale starring Will Smith and Helen Mirren

-At the very least, these interveners might help Howard’s greedy business partners (Kate Winslet, Michael Peña and Edward Norton) prove once and for all that their unhappy friend is unfit to run a company.
-They want to sell up, cash in and sort out their own personal issues (a desire for a child, illness, trying to be a good father).
-Understandably, Smith is more concerned with the young daughter he and his ex-wife recently lost than in liquidating his shares.
-Strangely, the movie seems to pitch both issues at the same level of importance.
-The only sign of life in Howard comes from a burgeoning friendship with a fellow bereaved parent, played by the ever-reliable Naomie Harris.
+At the very least, these spirits might help Howard's business partners – played by Kate Winslet, Michael Peña and Edward Norton – to prove once and for all that their unhappy friend is unfit to run a company.
+They want to sell up, cash in and sort out their own personal issues (a desire for a child; illness; trying to be a good father).
+Understandably, Smith is more concerned with the young daughter he and his ex wife recently lost to illness than selling shares.
+Although, strangely, the movie seems to pitch both at the same level of importance.
+The only sign of life in Howard comes from a burgeoning friendship with a fellow bereaved parent played by the ever-reliable Naomie Harris.

 Cast and crew